-- 55. At the formal stage disciplinary matters are usually considered centrally by the provider. - 56.
+- 131. At the formal stage disciplinary matters are usually considered centrally by the provider. - 132.
 The procedures followed should be proportionate to the nature and complexity of the issues raised.
-It is good practice for a disciplinary procedure to set out clearly: - Who the procedures apply to, and whether and in what circumstances the provider can take action against a former student; - What process the formal stage will follow; - Whether or in what circumstances the staff member investigating the allegation will meet with the student (such meetings are good practice in complex or serious cases); - The circumstances in which a hearing or meeting will be held or a panel convened; - Who will sit on the panel; - Whether the panel is permitted to conduct its discussions electronically; - The process to be followed at any hearing or meeting; and - Whether there will be a separate opportunity for the student to present additional representations about the penalty, if a finding of misconduct is made.
+It is good practice for a disciplinary procedure to set out clearly: - Who the procedures apply to, and whether and in what circumstances the provider can take action against a former student; - What process the formal stage will follow; - Whether or in what circumstances the staff member investigating the allegation will meet with the student (such meetings are good practice in complex or serious cases); - The circumstances in which a hearing or meeting will be held or a panel convened; - Who will sit on the panel; - The process to be followed at any hearing or meeting; and - Whether there will be a separate opportunity for the student to present additional representations about the penalty, if a finding of misconduct is made.